LoyolaChicagoCS/gradhandbook/source/regulations.rst

 If you are unable to resolve a problem with a member of the staff or faculty, or if you wish to lodge a formal complaint, you should first meet to discuss the matter with the GPD.
 If the problem cannot be satisfactorily resolved by the GPD, it will be taken up by the Department Chair.
+Unfortunately fully addressing a grievance within the department can take considerable time.
+The student must be patient.
-Violations of the University's ethical standards not resolvable within the Department may call for the use of the Graduate School's grievance procedure.
-Students wishing to initiate a grievance must do so in writing to the Dean.
+If a student is not satisfied with the decision within the department, then *after* the departmental decision, not earlier, the student may wish to initiate a grievance in writing to the Dean.
 Further information can be obtained from the Graduate School office.